chris-greening/spyrograph/_posts/2023-03-24-creating-a-range-of-hypotrochoids-with-the-create-range-method.md

 ## Conclusion

-In this post, we explored the powerful `create_range` method provided by the `spyrograph` package, which allows us to generate a wide variety of beautiful hypotrochoids and epitrochoids with just a few lines of code
+In this post, we explored the powerful `create_range` method provided by the `spyrograph` package, which allows us to generate a wide variety of beautiful hypotrochoids and epitrochoids with just a **few lines of code**

-By specifying a range of values for R, r, or d, we can quickly create and visualize multiple shapes, making it an excellent tool for artists, educators, and anyone interested in exploring the fascinating world of spirograph patterns
+By specifying a range of values for `R`, `r`, or `d` we can quickly create and visualize **multiple shapes**, making it an excellent tool for **artists, educators, and anyone interested** in exploring the fascinating world of spirograph patterns

-With `spyrograph`, the possibilities for creating captivating designs are virtually endless - we hope this method inspires your creativity and leads to the discovery of stunning spirograph patterns unique to you!
+With `spyrograph`, the possibilities for creating captivating designs are **virtually endless** - we hope this method inspires your creativity and leads to the discovery of stunning spirograph patterns unique to you!